leighaderango/RomanceHistoricalPhonetics/README.md

-# RomanceHistoricalPhonetics

-Helping Tim Bertucci with his masters project, digitally mapping the development of latin consonant sounds across the romance languages
+# Digitally Mapping Romance Phonetic Outcomes

+A visual presentation of the modern pronunciation of Latin consonants across the Romance languages, inspired by the L'Atlas Linguistique Roman (ALiR) 1987

+View the app here: https://digital-qdfh.streamlit.app/

+Data compiled digitally by Tim Bertucci, code by Leigha DeRango